mmoayyed/mmoayyed.github.io/_posts/2022-06-02-ticket-registry-options.md

 # JPA

-The JPA Ticket Registry allows CAS to store client authenticated state tickets in a relational database back-end such as MySQL, etc. The configuration of the database tables and schema should all be handled automatically by CAS; you will simply need to make sure the database instance is created and made available to the running CAS server.
+The JPA Ticket Registry allows CAS tickets in a relational database back-end such as MySQL, etc. The configuration of the database tables and schema should all be handled automatically by CAS; you will simply need to make sure the database instance is created and made available to the running CAS server.

 ## Configuration